 Children need probiotics, too!

 As a mom, probiotics are one of the main supplements I give to my own children.
-Some of the products listed above can be opened and used in smaller doses.
-My favorite child-specific brands are listed below:
+Some of the products listed above can be opened and used in smaller doses, including MegaSporeBiotic.
+My other favorite child-specific brands are listed below: